Golden Age of Jewish culture in Spain: Anti-Jewish riots and intra-Muslim wars

+Fall of al-Andalus and Jewish exodus

 Thus, the Almohad persecutions ended the flourishing Jewish settlements in Muslim Spain at the end of the twelfth century.
 The Jewish presence in Iberia continued in the Christian territories until the Jews were forced to leave or to convert to Christianity in the Alhambra Decree of 1492 and a similar decree by Portugal in 1496.